george24601/notes/java/jvm/gc.md

 The first step of this algorithm is to mark the surviving objects in the old generation.
 Then, it checks the heap from the front and leaves only the surviving ones behind (sweep).
 In the last step, it fills up the heap from the front with the objects so that the objects are piled up consecutively, and divides the heap into two parts: one with objects and one without objects (compact).

+### gc method area
+Maining decide if constant and types are still in use.Need to satify ALL of
+* all instance are gced
+* the ClassLoader for this type is gced
+* java.lang.Class object is not referenced at all

+### GC algos
+mark and sleep are slow, memory will be fragmented - for old gen
+replication: use only half, gc, and then move survior into the other region - for young gen tag-clean up: tag object toward the same direction,and in the end clear all memory outside object boundtry - for old gen

+safe point: points where you can pause user thread,i.e., needed for GC

+safe area: for sleep or blocked threads, in the code, reference relationship won't change

+### collectors
+* Serial: for new gen, single thread, use replication algo, stop the world
+* ParNew: mutli-threaded verion of serials
+* Parallel Scanvenge: at new gen , repliation, at old gen, tag and clean
+* Serial old: Serial for old gen
+* CMS: shortest stop time.
+  * tag objects directed referenced by GC roots
+  * use GC root tracing to tag all garbages, user thread still running
+  * fix changed introduced during the concurrent tag stage
+  * concurrently use tag-cleanup to clean the garbage object, user thread .
+By default, will defrag first
+  * By default GC thread 3 = (CPU + 3) /4
+* Parallel old: for old gen, use mark-clean
+* G1:
+  * jdk9 default, separate heap into same size regions
+  * Every region has a Remembmered Set to record
+  * similar steps as CMS: init tag, concurrent tag, final tag, filter and recycle.
+Note that in the last step it will pause the user thread, and will instead recycle region only based on how much gc pause user wants

+### To print GC log
+* XX:+PrintGCDetalis
+* -Xlog-gc:/data/jvm/gc.log
+* -verbose:gc